calebchua/namethesong/README.md

 - Navigate to your Spotify App created in Step 3 of Set Up
 - Click Settings
 - Go to the User Management page
-- Add the user's name and email
+- Add the user's name and email (email associated to their Spotify account)

+This is required due to Spotify's Developer Mode, read more at https://developer.spotify.com/documentation/web-api/concepts/quota-modes